 - Areas for outdoor and indoor play

-- Areas for the creation of a sustainable vegetable garden, in the framework of the project Energia dalla Terra (Energy from the Earth), which provides for the cultivation of fruit and vegetables for children’s livelihood.
+- Areas for the creation of a sustainable vegetable garden, within the framework of the project Energia dalla Terra (Energy from the Earth), which provides for the cultivation of fruit and vegetables for childrens.

 - A kitchen for the school canteen